trela/qikify/Readme.md

 (The MIT License)

-Copyright (c) 2011 Nathan Kupp, Yale University.
+Copyright copy; 2011 Nathan Kupp, Yale University.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal